Johnny Rabb: Life and career

 In 2006, Rabb and Clay Parnell formed the band BioDiesel, described as "environmentally friendly Intelligent Dance Music".
-Rabb is the drummer for U.S.S.A., a rock n' roll collaboration with bassist/programmer/producer Paul Barker, guitarist/composer Duane Denison, and lead singer Gary Call.
-Rabb formed the duo DrumJockeys with percussionist Chris Patterson (DJ Krushar) performing drum n' bass and acid jazz.
-Rabb also plays in Magnetic Lobster with friend Marco Minnemann.

-Rabb held the title of "WFD World's Fastest Drummer Extreme Sport Drumming" by playing 1,071 single strokes in 60 seconds.

 Collective Soul

-Rabb became the drummer for Collective Soul in 2012, making his first live performances with the band during their Dosage Tour between May to July.
+Rabb became the drummer for Collective Soul in 2012, making his first live performances with the band during their Dosage Tour between May and July.
 Rabb's debut studio album with Collective Soul, See What You Started by Continuing, was released on October 2, 2015.